What is LTM?

-What is Last Twelve Months (LTM)?
+What is the Definition of Last Twelve Months (LTM)?

 Typically, LTM financial metrics are calculated for a certain event such as an acquisition, or an investor seeking to evaluate the operating performance of a company in the prior twelve months.